15 Best Period Pieces Streaming Now on Hulu

 When Daniel is forced to choose between two women to marry, he sets off on a journey of self-discovery, where he learns about his true past and what that means for his future.

-With a strong female triumph and a love triangle that won’t quit, this movie will keep you guessing until the very end.
+With a strong female triumph and a love triangle that won’t quit, this series will keep you guessing until the very end.

 Watch: Daniel Deronda